Skip to main content

 Match free membership

-You can get curated match recommendations, view profiles, and send one Intro per day.
+You can get curated match recommendations (photos unblurred), view other profiles (photos blurred), and send one Intro per day.
 The Intro is the extent of your messaging capability at this level.
+A Premium user might send you a message, but you can’t read it.

-That's why we say you need a Premium subscription before either platform becomes a practical tool for finding a date.
+That's why we say you need a paid subscription before either platform becomes a practical tool for finding a date.

 • Reading and replying to messages